 Key to cure rheumatic inflammation

 Measles, rubella, chickenpox – some diseases occur only once in a lifetime.
-However, thanks to modern medicine, we do not even have to suffer through most of these diseases; a small needle stick with a vaccine is enough to ensure that we are protected against the disease.
+However, thanks to modern medicine, we do not even have to suffer through most of these diseases; a small needle prick with a vaccine is enough to ensure that we are protected against the disease.
 But how does this protection, which we call immunological memory, work?
-And what does this memory have to do with arthritis and other chronic inflammatory diseases?
+And how is this memory related to arthritis and other chronic inflammatory diseases?

 Memory cells – immune cells that “remember” pathogens

 Bacteria, fungi and viruses are everywhere.
-Yet we are not constantly sick.
+However we are not constantly sick.
 We owe this to our immune system.
 It can memorize pathogens and protect us against a new infection.
-Behind this so-called immunological memory is the complex communication of different “memory cells”.
-These memory cells remain in the body for years even after the disease has subsided and, like a database, store all information about the pathogen that has been fought off.
-If a reinfection occurs, the germ gets attacked immediately.
+This so-called immunological memory bases on the complex communication of different “memory cells”.
+These memory cells remain in the body for years even after recovery from the disease and, like a database, save all information about the pathogen that has been fought off.
+If a reinfection occurs, the pathogen gets attacked immediately.
 We often do not notice this effective defense reaction – we are immune to the pathogen.
 The immunological memory is one of the most impressive features of our immune system.
 The database gets extended during our whole life.
-The success of vaccinations is also based on the Immunological Memory.
+The success of vaccinations is also based on the immunological memory.

 Pathogenic memory cells – why rheumatic diseases turn chronic

-The immunological memory works because the immune system can distinguish foreign pathogens from own tissue: The cells of the immune system usually recognize and ignore Body’s own structures.
-However, if this mechanism fails, the immune system falsely identifies body-own structures as pathogens.
-The system goes off the rails and the “tolerance” to one’s own tissue breaks.
+The immunological memory functions because the immune system can distinguish foreign pathogens from own tissue: Generally, the cells of the immune system recognize and ignore structures from own body.
+However, if this mechanism fails, the immune system identifies structures from body as pathogens.
+The system goes off the rails and the “tolerance” to own tissue breaks.
 As a natural defensive reaction, the body starts fighting off the “invader”.
 A long lasting inflammation follows.
-Severe diseases such as rheumatoid arthritis, systemic lupus erythematosus, psoriasis or multiple sclerosis can be the sequel.
+This could lead to severe diseases such as rheumatoid arthritis, systemic lupus erythematosus, psoriasis or multiple sclerosis.

 How the DRFZ is paving the way to cure rheumatic diseases

-A clinical observation has had a decisive influence on the research strategy of the DRFZ: If the immune system is destroyed with chemotherapy and then rebuilt from autologous stem cells, the rheumatic inflammation is gone for good.
+Clinical observations had a decisive influence on the research strategy of the DRFZ: When the immune system is destroyed by chemotherapy and then regenerated from autologous stem cells, the rheumatic inflammation is stoped.
 Patients are cured.
-However, the treatment, called “immunreset”, is very risky and is only carried out in exceptional cases.
-For a long time after the treatment, the patients have no protection whatsoever against any pathogens.
-Apparently, not only the disease-causing memory cells disappear, but the whole database of the immunological memory is deleted.
-Yet the immunreset proofs that the memory cells of the immune system indeed play a decisive role in chronic inflammatory autoimmune diseases.
+However, the treatment, called “Immune Reset”, is of high risk and is restricted to patients with very severe diseases.
+Apparently, not only the disease-causing memory cells disappear, but also the whole database of the immunological memory is deleted and patients have a high risk to die from infections.
+However the Immune Reset proofs that the memory cells of the immune system indeed play a decisive role in chronic inflammatory autoimmune diseases.

-- What roles do pathogenic cells play in the course of the disease?
+- Which role do pathogenic cells play in the course of the disease?